Unforgiven (2013 film): Plot

 Jubei and Goro return to the town to kill the second target.
 Jubei sends Goro in to kill the man while he uses an outhouse.
 After a scuffle in which Goro is unable to shoot the man, he instead stabs him with an Ainu knife, an experience that traumatizes him as he has never actually taken a life before.
 Although Jubei and Goro escape, Oishi and his deputies find Goro's knife and are able to track down Kingo, who is killed after a night of brutal torture.
 Jubei learns of his friend's death when the scarred prostitute, Natsume, delivers the bounty.
 Sober for years, he drinks the last of Goro's liquor and returns to the town to exact revenge.
 Before he leaves, he orders Goro and Natsume to deliver his share of the bounty to his children and look after them.
 Jubei returns to the inn, where he finds Kingo's body put on public display.
 Inside, he finds the lawman and his posse drinking, shoots the innkeeper dead for insulting Kingo, and tries to shoot Oishi as well before the gun misfires.
 He then draws his sword, and a fight breaks out.

 Despite being wounded several times, Jubei is able to kill Oishi and several of his men, and the survivors flee.
 He orders Himeji, who witnessed the battle, to write about what he saw.
-However, Jubei knows that the Japanese authorities would be particularly harsh if they found out that Goro, who is half-Ainu, had been involved in the killing of two Japanese men.
-He therefore demands that Himeji leave Goro out of the account, ensuring that he alone will carry the blame for killing Oishi and the brothers.
+However, Jubei knows that the Japanese authorities would be particularly harsh if they found out that Goro, who is half-Ainu, had been involved in the killing of two Japanese men, not to mention the women who hired them to carry out the act.
+He therefore demands that Himeji leave Goro and the prostitutes out of the account, ensuring that he alone will carry the blame for killing Oishi and the brothers.

 Having returned to Jubei's farm, Natsume contemplates settling down there with Goro and helping him raise Jubei's children.
 She is hopeful that one day, Jubei might return.
 He is last seen walking alone in the snow, somewhere in Hokkaido.